Is Teflon still dangerous? Do all non-stick pans contain Teflon? What are the best non-stick pans without Teflon – if any?

 For example, saute onions and tomatoes to create a rich base.
 Then, mix in water and heaps of raw pasta to craft a savory one-pot feast… Something hard to do in a frying pan.

 Enter Ozeri’s Green Earth wok, the only 14” non-stick wok with a double-layered, German-made ceramic coating.

 Actually, the 14” wide pan with flat base and 5” high sides acts more like a wok/ fry pan hybrid.
 (14” is the recommended size by wok pros.)

+For breakfast, you can easily prepare fluffy eggs on the flat cooking surface.
 Then, for dinner, stir fry pounds of vegetables or fried rice, and even make soup for the family – without spillovers.

 And the safe, double-layer coating ensures easy cleaning for lots of meals to come.

 In fact, one customer bought this pan 14 months ago, and his sister, eight years.
 Both still perform well as new.
 Just follow the ceramic tips I laid out earlier.

 Plus, its 3.1lbs weight (about 3.4 soda cans) and stay-cool Bakelite handle guarantee comfort.

 And to wrap it up, Ozeri gives you a limited lifetime warranty on this pan.